 (ACEs, child abuse, the use of language)

 James Rhodes is uncompromising in his language when he states that “abuse is when you tell a traffic warden to fuck off”.
 He goes on to further challenge his readers.
 If we cannot say the words child rape but instead use euphemisms, we are not actually even beginning to recognise what has happened to them or acknowledge the horrors of their experience.
 This is a dark but oddly uplifting book and ought to be read by anyone working with children.
-The writing is so engaging, it sucks you in, you are there with Rhodes.
+The writing is so engaging; it sucks you in; you are there with Rhodes.
 The fact that his ex-wife took out an injunction to prevent its publication makes it all the more compelling.
 Is it a book you can “enjoy”?
 I’d say yes.
-There’s much that is funny, touching and uplifting but, more relevantly, it is an important book and may well teach you more than any online e-learning child abuse/Adverse Childhood Experiences (ACEs) module ever could.
+There’s much that is funny, touching and uplifting, but, more relevantly, it is an important book that may teach you more than any online e-learning child abuse/Adverse Childhood Experiences (ACEs) module ever could.